 A running total is a common metric to gain insight into how an amount has changed over time.
 This process can be easily accomplished in Chartio by using the Visual SQL Pipeline to transform your data.

-In this example, we’ll use our SaaS Company Demo Data data source.
-From the Payments table, we use Amount for the aggregated column, and “Payment Date” with a Month time bucket for our grouped column.
+In this example, we’ll use our Dundersign Demo Data data source.
+From the Invoice table, we use Amount for the aggregated column, and Created Date with a Month time bucket for our grouped column.
 Once the columns have been added to the query, click Run Query to populate the chart.

 For the formula type, select running total then select the column you’d like to be used as the input column for the running total.
 In this example, we’d select Amount.
 Click Save once completed.